 And guess what?
 In most places, it is required by licensing to have items labeled, especially bottles and personal items.
 So, go label crazy and help the educators out.
 (There are some great sites out there that sell personalized labels at very reasonable prices!
 Try namebubbles.com or Mabels Labels!)

-I know what you’re thinking: This chick has the audacity to not only give me reasons to like supply lists, but now she wants me to offer refills??!!
+I know what you’re thinking: This lady has the audacity to not only give me reasons to like supply lists, but now she wants me to offer refills??!!

 Just hear me out, okay?
 Children can be gross.
 It’s true, don’t deny it.
 They are sticky, gooey, drooly, and just overall gross.
 And that’s okay!
-But we go through A LOT of wipes and tissues each day.
+But we go through A LOT of wipes and tissues each day keeping daycare equipment clean.
 A LOT!
-So feel free to check in on your child’s supplies halfway through the year, especially around wintertime, to see if they are low on any items.
+So feel free to check in on cleaning supplies as well as crafts supplies halfway through the year, especially around wintertime, to see if they are low on any items.

 Educators are some of the most generous and loving people on the planet.
 They are just another breed of humans.
 They are happy to buy things when they can, but we all know they can’t always afford them.

 If your child’s educator doesn’t have a wish list, ask for one.
-I’m telling you right now, educators are always SO thankful for simple things like batteries, command strips, painters tape, puzzles, books, dry erase markers, etc.
+I’m telling you right now, educators are always SO thankful for simple things like batteries, cleaning wipes, command strips, diaper cream, painters tape, pipe cleaners, pom poms, puzzles, books, dry erase markers, etc.

 Do me a favor — don’t get these items as gifts.
 Instead, get them something you know they personally would enjoy.
 These wish list items can be sent in “just because.”